 There are a few areas you can get involved in depending on your interests.

-This is the C++ code and the unit tests that comprise the core of YugabyteDB.
-You can follow the steps outlined here to get going with steps such as building the codebase and running the unit tests.
+C++ code and the unit tests comprise the core of YugabyteDB.
+Review the Contribution checklist to get started building the codebase and running the unit tests.

 Find an issue